At least 132 people have died victims of Coronavirus, and nearly 6000 new cases have been reported in China.

 What Is Coronavirus?

-to the World Health Organization (WHO), coronaviruses are a family of viruses that cause illness ranging from the common cold to more severe diseases such as Middle East Respiratory Syndrome (MERS) and Severe Acute Respiratory Syndrome (SARS).
+According to the World Health Organization (WHO), coronaviruses are a family of viruses that cause illness ranging from the common cold to more severe diseases such as Middle East Respiratory Syndrome (MERS) and Severe Acute Respiratory Syndrome (SARS).

 These viruses were originally transmitted from animals to people.
 The Severe Acute Respiratory Syndrome (SARS), was reportedly transmitted from civet cats, while the Middle East Respiratory Syndrome (MERS) was blamed on camels.